jhucompilers/fall2024/assign/assign03.md

 this will be the type of the variable, but that assumption could be modified if there are pointer and/or array declarators.

-Recursively visit the declarator or declarators.
-Each one will define one variable.
-When the visitation of a declarator is finished, the semantic analyzer will know both the name and the exact type of the variable, which is the information it needs in order to create a symbol table entry for the variable.
+Recursively visit the child or children representing the declarator or declarators.
+Each such child will define one variable.
+When the visitation of a child declarator is finished, the semantic analyzer will know both the name and the exact type of the variable, which is the information it needs in order to create a symbol table entry for the variable.

 It will help to have member variables for the name and type for the variable that the semantic analyzer is currently working on.
 The member